boeker/gameboy/README.md

 # gameboy

-"gameboy" is my approach to develop a basic Game Boy (Classic) emulator.
+"gameboy" is my attempt to develop a basic Game Boy (Classic) emulator.